TobyNguyen710/SoccerNet-Weights-Malding/README.md

-# AliXd Project Setup and Usage Guide
+# SoccerNet Project Setup and Usage Guide

 This repository contains our COSC 419 project code for jersey number recognition using PARSeq, plus scripts for legibility filtering, training, and validation.